-Fill in the details below and we will let you know when Claygate Pearmain apple trees are back in stock.
+Fill in the form below and we will notify you when Claygate Pearmain apple tree are back in stock.

 Claygate Pearmain is well-suited to the climate of the northern states.
 In fact this is a variety that often does better in the USA than in its native England, where summers are often too short for its liking.